How Small Businesses Can Manage Direct & Email Marketing

 “You need to speak to them in a relevant way that means something to them, captures their attention or adds value to their lives,” Dunn says.
 By always making sure you are adding value, you may be able to send more mailings without frustrating your audience.

 The United States Postal Service offers tools to help you personalize your mailing list and find specific customers in your business radius.
 You can choose recipients based on address, age group, household size and income level.
-In addition there are companies that allow you to buy mailing lists based on a very specific factors including whether they are new parents, new homeowners, renters, health enthusiasts or green consumers.
+In addition there are companies that allow you to buy mailing lists based on a very specific factors including whether the prospects on the list are new parents, new homeowners, renters, health enthusiasts, or green consumers.

 The key is to think about the attributes and preferences of your typical customer and target people just like them.
 Figure out what your typical customer looks like (age, gender, marital status, income level, interests, etc.) and then go to a company that sells lists and find other people just like them.
 If you’re looking for ways to measure your direct marketing campaign, RR Donnelley offers tools to help you decide on sample size, response rates, and statistical significance.